 What Can I Do with a Pre-Med Degree?

-Pre-med programs are designed for students who want to pursue a medical or science-related career.
+Pre-med degree programs are designed for students who want to pursue a medical or science-related career.
 The term 'pre-med' refers to the prerequisite coursework that medical schools require for admittance.

 Pre-med typically isn't offered as a standalone major.
 Instead, you might choose a major in a related subject, such as chemistry or biology, and complete a pre-med curriculum in addition to your major.
 There are many options available to you once you've completed your bachelor's program, including medical school, entry-level careers and other graduate study.
+Below is an overview on the common types of pre-med careers, along with pre-med salary information.

-Important Facts About Pre-Med Degree Career Options
+Important Facts About Pre-Med Career Options

 |High School Teacher||Clinical Lab Technologist||Mechanical Engineer|